Gender Pay Gap Report 2019/2020

 Created a forum for future talent and current female leaders to understand and address common challenges and develop their skills.
 Utilising a mix of mentoring, coaching and training whilst encouraging networking both internally with colleagues and externally at industry and non-industry events, has helped to support their personal development and progression

 We strive to continue work to achieve the targets that we have set within our previous gender pay gap report in addition to those which we have added for 2020/21:

 To maintain at least 50% women on our Executive Board

-To have at least 30% women in our Senior Management Team by 2020
+To continue to maintain at least 30% women on our Senior Leadership Team

 I confirm that Wealmoor’s gender pay calculations are accurate and meet the requirements of the Regulations and our methodology and data are in line with the Equality Act 2010 (Gender Pay Gap Information) Regulations 2017.